 Though we all experience joy and sadness, the church is a worshipping community in which we can share our successes and concerns and

 offer support to one another.
 Churches in the Circuit are at St. Dominick, Stoke Climsland and Albaston, this church is also

 known as Tamar Valley Methodist Church.
 The buildings at Callington date back to 1845 and the years have seen many changes,

 particularly to the chapel itself.
 Our ancillary premises are well used both by church groups and outside organisations.

-role, that he had until retirement, thirty years later!
-I trained to be a teacher at at St Luke's College, Exeter, where I
+Rector, a role, that he had until retirement, thirty years later!
+I trained to be a teacher at at St Luke's College, Exeter,

-helped to lead a flourishing Christian Union.
-My first Job was at a North Devon boarding school for boys with emotional and
+where I helped to lead a flourishing Christian Union.
+My first Job was at a North Devon boarding school for boys with emotional

-behavioural problems.
+and behavioural problems.
 I spent twenty years there as a full time teacher with responsibility for several sports.
-Having

 Church, I had my first appointment in 1997 as the assistant minister in the Saltash Circuit.
 Following a ten year stay